-I also love to get whole chickens, stuff them, and make a meal for when family comes over.
+I also love to get whole chickens, stuff them, and make a meal for when the family comes over.
 It is delicious, fast, and easy.
-Plus I save so much money when we have a family get together’s by just getting a whole chicken.
+Plus I save so much money when we have family get together’s by just getting a whole chicken.
 For those who have never cut up a whole chicken, or just do not know where to start – check out this guide:

 3. Try alternative cut

 Consider an alternative cut of meat that will give you the same flavor and texture as its expensive version.
 When a more expensive steak that I want is out of the question, I get a chuck eye steak.
 It won’t be as tender as the more expensive cut, but honestly, when I marinade it is beyond delicious.
-For those that enjoy pork chops try to get a pork shoulder than have the butcher cut it into pork chops instead.
+For those that enjoy pork chops try to get a pork shoulder then have the butcher cut it into pork chops instead.
 This way you are not spending so much money on pork chops.

 4. Buy bigger size and quantity

 Honestly, sometimes it does pay off to buy things in bulk or just a bigger size.
-If you look at the price per pound on ground beef such as the per pound is like $3.99 for a small pack.
+If you look at the price per pound on ground beef as the per pound is like $3.99 for a small pack.
 Consider buying the bigger quantity because the 5-pound pack comes at $2.75 per pound.
 This is a big saving at most places you will be saving from 30-35% on meat by buying more.

 It is ok to buy in bigger quantities because you can always repackage them at home in smaller freezer bags.
 I usually make mine all-around 1 pound bags.
-This makes it perfect for a one time use per bag.
+This makes it perfect for a one-time use per bag.